michaelpetersubc/ta_allocation/documentation/faculty_information.md

 ## Option 1 - Ignore the form and don't bother

 That is fine except that you'll end up with a randomly selected ta.
-If you have a ta assignment that requires a phd student, then you will end up with a phd student.
+If you have a ta assignment that requires a phd student, then you will end up with a randomly select phd student.
 He or she will be selected from the set of students who have not been 'requested' by other instructors.
 If you are teaching a course that only requires a masters level ta, then again you will get a randomly chosen ta who may be from either the ta stream or the phd stream, depending on demand.

 ## Option 2 - choose a subset of ta's to single out for your course.